California · A Weekend Guide

 Yountville

-Upscale village atmosphere packed with Michelin-starred restaurants, luxury hotels, and high-end galleries—best for a splurge-worthy culinary weekend.
+Upscale village atmosphere lined with Michelin-starred restaurants, luxury hotels, and high-end tasting rooms catering to serious wine collectors and gourmands.

 03